WeiWan5675/Flink-DSP/README.md

 - View

-  To use browser to open the url below, and use default username and password `admin/123456` to login.
+  Use browser to open the url below, and use default username and password `admin/123456` to login.

   ```shell
   http://127.0.0.1:9876/